oils-for-unix/oils/doc/process-model.md

 - `xargs`
   - `xargs -P` starts parallel processes (but doesn't buffer output)
 - `find -exec`
+  - has a mechanism for batching, e.g. with `find . -exec echo {} +` vs. `\;`
 - `make`
   - `make -j` starts parallel processes (but doesn't buffer output)
+  - there is the "job server protocol", which works across child processes, e.g. grandchildren and more
 - `ninja` (buffers output)
+- `init` - the process supervisor